mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 <!---->
 Earlier this week, I took a write up on the IRONMAN Canada bike course and plugged in the points of interest into a Garmin Bike Workout at a condensed, 10:1 ratio.
 For example the first point of interest in the write up is reaching _Skaha Lake_ 6 km from _T1_ which I plugging into Garman as 0.6 km.
 Rinse/repeat until I had a total of 18 kms.
 Then I "rode" that workout at a constant, easy effort last [Sunday](javascript:flick('sun');).
 Finally, I took Sunday's time splits, multiplied each time by five, giving me a 3 hours worth of segments and beeps for my bike computer; each beep represents a point of interest from that original IMC Bike Course article.

 During today's trainer session, the fifth beep put me at _"the foot of Richter Pass"_ at an hour and seventeen minutes.
 After and hour and fifty-three minutes, the bike computer let me know I was at _"Keremeos and _HWY 3A"_.
-Anyway, this was a novel attempt to add some contextual fun into an indoor ride <sub>(even if not to scale)</sub>.
+Anyway, this was a novel attempt to add some contextual fun into an indoor ride (even if not to scale).

-I ran out of lemonade crystals so I had a can of ginger ale and snacked on ju-jubes.
-Apart from a sore bottom the legs felt relatively good.
+Out of lemonade so I had a can of ginger ale and snacked on ju-jubes.
+Apart from a sore bottom, the legs felt **relatively good**.
 <!---->
 The untended result of starting the workout(s) later was that the rain had stopped by the time I got off the trainer; bonus!